kevinburke/hamms/README.md

 - The server will drop 1 out of every 100 requests
 - The server sends back 1 MB worth of headers
 - The server sends back 10 MB worth of headers
+- The server sends a response after 5 seconds
+- The server sends a response after 30 seconds
+- The server sends a response after 2 minutes